 This guide will take you to Red Rock Canyon Trail in Whiting Ranch Wilderness Park, which is located in Orange County, California.

-Please note: The end of Red Rock Canyon trail is now blocked off in order to prevent people from climbing on the rock.
+Please note: The end of Red Rock Canyon trail is now blocked off in order to prevent people from climbing on the sandstone.
 This is the park’s way to preserve the area and keep it beautiful for many years.
 I have decided to keep my photos of that area in the post so you can get the full idea of what this area of the park looks like, but we should respect the park’s decision to close this area and not cross through this section.

 Know before you go:

 - No dogs are allowed in the park.

 - Although this is a short hike, always bring plenty of water!

 - Wear appropriate hiking shoes since there is a rocky section near the end.

 - Be aware of the trail, snakes have been known to pass across.

 - Spring has very comfortable temps and is one of the best times of year to hike.

 - Summers are hot!
 Be sure to bring plenty of water and go early if you can.